jenskutilek/RedArrow-Glyphs/README.md

 RedArrow-Glyphs
 ===============

-Glyphs users can also have red arrows.
+Now Glyphs users can also have red arrows!

 This plugin points at possible outline errors, like FontAudit in FontLab Studio.
+This version only works in Glyphs 2.

 ![](screenshot.png)

-So far, the plugin only indicates extremum point errors.

 ### Installation